-The Artificial Intelligence (AI) in Real Estate Market is expected to grow at a CAGR of 11.86%, reaching a market size of US$914.970 million in 2030 from US$522.430 million in 2025.
+The Global AI in the Real Estate market is forecast to grow at a CAGR of 12.9%, reaching USD 1.1 billion in 2031 from USD 0.6 billion in 2026.

 AI in Real Estate means using technology and algorithms in activities like searching for a property, analyzing investments, managing properties, serving customers, and promoting the business.
 These help to enhance processes, ease decision-making, enhance service delivery, and exploit a property.
 The search and recommendation system, predictive analytics, and AVM systems are some of the components of AI in real estate.
 AI systems analyze large pools of real estate data and provide property recommendations to buyers, renters, and real estate investors.